 4. Avoid Triggers

-5. Find Time to Calm Yourself
+5. Make Time to Reset Yourself

 6. Use the R.A.I.N.
 Method to Remain Calm